jetthyliao/docustudy/docs/low-level-design/design-patterns/creational/builder.md

     The ``Builder`` interface lets the program know what fields will be expected by the ``Car`` and ``CarSchema`` class.
 The actual builders ``CarBuilder`` and ``CarSchemaBuilder`` handles the construction of the ``Car`` and ``CarSchema`` classes.

-    Using the same example in the bad example, what if a new car, **Semi-Truck**, was added with the new field ``CargoBox``?
+    Using the same scenario in the bad example, what if a new car, **Semi-Truck**, was added with the new field ``CargoBox``?

-    - All the classes in this example would have to be updated to handle the new field.
+    - All the classes would need to be updated to handle the new field.
     - **The code in the driver code would remain the same without any issues**.

     The addition of this simple builder design pattern allows for construction of the products to be separated.
 Meaning if construction changes (new fields are added), it doesn't effect products already created (the ``Car`` and ``CarSchema`` objects created in driver code).